 Hill Farmstead Brewery, Greensboro (47 miles)

 Don’t forget to ask for a Vermont Brewery Passport at any of Vermont’s participating breweries or download the free app.
 Submit your stamped and completed passport for Vermont beer gear! https://www.vermontbrewers.com/brewery-challenge/

 The Pig lives practically next door.
 Prohibition Pig, that is.
 An extensive selection of craft beer and serious barbecue meet in this house of smoked meat and libations.
-Serving dinner and lunch (Friday-Monday), Prohibition Pig taps mostly Vermont beer, with some notable exceptions.
-Currently brewing a house ale in Lawson’s former one-barrel system, The Pig has expanded its pen with a new brewery that opened in December 2014.
+Serving lunch and dinner, Prohibition Pig taps mostly Vermont beer, with some notable exceptions.
+Currently brewing a house ale in Lawson’s former one-barrel system, The Pig has expanded its pen with the addition of a brewery out back.

-There are a number of world-class beer destinations within an hour’s drive of Waterbury, but before you leave town, check in to the Old Stagecoach Inn where the small bar serves Fiddlehead, 4 Quarters, Citizen Cider and Magic Hat by the bottle.
+There are a number of world-class beer destinations within an hour’s drive of Waterbury, but before you leave town, check in to the Old Stagecoach Inn where the small bar serves Fiddlehead, Four Quarters, Citizen Cider and Magic Hat by the bottle.
 Many beer aficionados appreciate the Inn’s location within walking distance to Waterbury’s fine downtown pubs.
 Breakfast is included with your stay at this historic inn, and if you’re checking in later and you’ve been shopping, innkeeper John Barwick welcomes you to leave your purchases in the refrigerator so they’ll be ready upon your return.
-Alternatively, purchase a cooler at the True Value Hardware store just up the road.
+Alternatively, purchase a cooler at a local hardware store.

-Hill Farmstead Brewery in Greensboro is worth the 75-minute drive from Waterbury to the Northeast Kingdom, the rural corner of Vermont.
-The brainchild of brewmaster Shawn Hill, Hill Farmstead was recently named the best brewery in the world rated by RateBeer.com, a worldwide crowd-sourced beer review and rating site.
-This modest, rustic farm is only open to the public on Wednesday through Saturday, noon to 5 pm and transactions are cash only.
+Hill Farmstead Brewery in Greensboro is worth the 75-minute drive from Waterbury to the Northeast Kingdom, the rural crown of Vermont.
+The brainchild of brewmaster Shawn Hill, Hill Farmstead was recently named the best brewery in the world by RateBeer.com, a worldwide crowd-sourced beer review and rating site.
+This modest, rustic farm is only open to the public on Wednesday through Saturday, noon to 5 pm.
 Before you go, check their website for bottle releases (typically named after philosophers or Hill’s ancestors) and Hill Farmstead’s growler policy.

-You will find Lost Nation Brewery in Morristown as you head back from Greensboro to Waterbury on the Green Mountain Byway.
-With a taproom serving lunch and dinner Wednesday through Sunday, Lost Nation is another great beer environment in which to enjoy a snack and browse the “We who wander are not lost” gear in the retail shop.
+You will find Lost Nation Brewery in Morristown as you head back from Greensboro to Waterbury along the Green Mountain Byway on Route 100.
+With a taproom serving lunch and dinner Wednesday through Sunday, Lost Nation is another great environment in which to enjoy a snack and browse the “We who wander are not lost” gear in the retail shop.
 Nearby in Morrisville, growlers, bottles, and tastings are available at Rock Art Brewery, which sports a birds-eye viewing area and more formal tours twice each afternoon.

-You’ll know that you’re almost in Waterbury when you come near the Trapp Family Brewery in Stowe.
-Located high on the hill at the Trapp Family Lodge in Stowe, this four-season resort is known for its innkeepers, the von Trapp’s of Sound of Music fame.
+You’ll know that you’re almost back in Waterbury when you come near von Trapp Brewery in Stowe.
+Located high on the hill at the Trapp Family Lodge, this four-season resort is known for its innkeepers, the von Trapp’s of Sound of Music fame.
 From the highly-rated restaurant, bakery, full-service spa and fitness center to the rambling chalet-style lodge and timeshare villas, a day Nordic skiing or mountain biking on Trapp’s 2,500 private acres will go down quite smoothly.
-Get out and enjoy the trails, then grab your lager-filled stein and sing an Austrian ballad on the deck overlooking the valley of Stowe.
-A larger brewing facility is in the works at Trapp Family Lodge, as well.
+Get out and enjoy the trails, then grab your lager-filled stein and sing an Austrian ballad at the Australian-style bierhall.